 Surgery for chordoma

+Surgery is typically the main treatment for newly diagnosed chordoma and can be one option for recurrent, advanced, and When tumors have spread to other parts of the body from the original tumor site. chordoma as well.
 No matter what stage of the disease you are facing or where your tumor is located, the way surgery is performed is very important.1 2 Here are three things to know before having surgery:

 - Any tumor cells left behind after surgery can re-grow.
 Because of this, the entire tumor should be removed whenever possible, ideally with wide margins of healthy tissue surrounding the tumor.
 Completely removing the tumor lowers the risk of the tumor coming back after treatment.